davidstellini/typescript-cruddie/README.md

 Hi, I'm Cruddie!
 Tell me what your app connects to, what your CRUD operations looks like, and I'll write your code for you!

 ====================================================================================================================
-Autogeneration of CRUD operations from entities.
+Autogeneration of Model Layer + Data Layer from entities.
 End goal will be based on Open API Specification, and automatically generates data layer handling all API requests.

 Under Construction!
 Do not use!
 ===================